HOW TO HIRE THE RIGHT PHOTOGRAPHER & VIDEOGRAPHER

 3. How did they perform on your wedding day?
 How did all of the images turn out?

 4. Do they have contracts in place?

 Reviews are important to read before you hire us or anyones else.
-You are making an investment and as a smart consumer, it is always recommended to do research on what you are going to purchase.
+You are making an investment and as a smart consumer, it is always recommended to do research on what you are going to purchase on one of the most important days of your life.
 To this date, we have never received any bad reviews or feedback from our past or present clients!
 We strive to make all of our couples happy which is why we invest a lot of our energy before, during, and after the wedding!
 You can view our reviews HERE.